 FISTS, NOSES AND TREES

-Here’s the problem.
+Here’s the problem we’ve been looking at the past several days.
 We all know about “self help,” the venerable old Massachusetts Rule that limits a landowner to trimming away encroaching branches and roots from a neighbor’s tree up to the property line.
 Michaelson v.
 Nutting – and virtually every encroachment case decided in the eight decades since that decision – has given a property owner the right to trim back a neighbor’s tree to the boundary without any limitation.

 At the same time, we all know about boundary trees, those trees whose trunks enter the earth smack on the property line, so that tree is attached to the ground in both properties.
 Boundary trees are special, and the general rule is that neither property owner may trim the tree without the consent of the other.